Located on the lands of the Ngarrindjeri people, the project at Bull Creek is restoring critically endangered ecosystems south of Adelaide.

 Species Selection & Revegetation Approach

-In July 2023, a group of Greenfleet’s corporate supporters joined us at Bull Creek to help plant and guard native seedlings as part of this revegetation project.
+In 2023 and 2024, groups of Greenfleet’s corporate supporters joined us at Bull Creek to help plant and guard native seedlings as part of this revegetation project.
 The guards were used to alleviate browsing pressure and will be removed over the coming years once the trees are established.

 Wildlife Habitat Restoration